-- Adopts placeholder trailer bill language to amends Governor's proposal for excluding wildfire settlements from taxable income to include settlements from recent wildfires. - Adopts Governor's placeholder trailer bill language for various tax changes including extension of the pass-through entity elective tax, military retirement exemption, single sales factor, renter's tax credit, and the expansion of funds for the Film Tax Credit. - Approves an augmentation of \$161,000 (General Fund) and one permanent position in 2025-26 and \$154,000 (General Fund) in 2026-27, and ongoing to implement Assembly Bill 518 (Wicks, Chapter 910, Statutes of 2024) by facilitating the distribution of data to California Department of Social Services (CDSS) in accordance with federal and state laws and FTB's policies and procedures. - Includes an increase in spending authority for the Asset Forfeiture Account for Fiscal Year (FY) 2025-26, from \$740,000 to \$2,500,000 to purchase permissible resources for FTB's Criminal Investigation Bureau (CIB) activities that support our strategic goals. - Approves an augmentation of \$107,075,000 and the full time equivalent of 42.0 permanent positions, and 4.0 limited-term positions for the fifth-year implementation of the Enterprise Data to Revenue (EDR2) project, which is the second phase of the Tax System Modernization (TSM) plan. - Adopts May Revision proposal for FTB to utilize the EDR2 Project appropriated funds reserved for unplanned work as described in Provision 11 of the Budget Act of 2024; no additional funding is requested.
+- Adopts trailer bill language to amends Governor's proposal for excluding wildfire settlements from taxable income to include settlements from recent wildfires. - Adopts trailer bill language for various tax changes including extension of the passthrough entity elective tax, military retirement exemption, Chiquita Canyon exclusion, Sonoma County, single sales factor, renter's tax credit, and the expansion of funds for the Film Tax Credit.

+- Approves trailer bill language to direct any historic rehabilitation tax credits from the 2025 calendar year that are unallocated as of July 1, 2025, plus any amount of unallocated tax credits from the prior year, to be made available within 90 days to applicants with qualified rehabilitation expenditures of \$1 million or more for affordable housing projects that were eligible for, but did not receive, a previous tax credit award due to oversubscription. - Approves an augmentation of \$161,000 (General Fund) and one permanent position in 2025-26 and \$154,000 (General Fund) in 2026-27, and ongoing to implement Assembly Bill 518 (Wicks, Chapter 910, Statutes of 2024) by facilitating the distribution of data to California Department of Social Services (CDSS) in accordance with federal and state laws and FTB's policies and procedures. - Includes an increase in spending authority for the Asset Forfeiture Account for Fiscal Year (FY) 2025-26, from \$740,000 to \$2,500,000 to purchase permissible resources for FTB's Criminal Investigation Bureau (CIB) activities that support our strategic goals. - Approves an augmentation of \$107,075,000 and the full time equivalent of 42.0 permanent positions, and 4.0 limited-term positions for the fifth-year implementation of the Enterprise Data to Revenue (EDR2) project, which is the second phase of the Tax System Modernization (TSM) plan. - Adopts May Revision proposal for FTB to utilize the EDR2 Project appropriated funds reserved for unplanned work as described in Provision 11 of the Budget Act of 2024; no additional funding is requested.
 The estimated cost for the unplanned work in 2024-25 is \$8,400,000. - Adopts May Revision reappropriations as follows: - Extends the encumbrance period of funding allocated in the 2024 Budget Act for the Enterprise Data to Revenue 2 project.
-The language would extend the encumbrance period for \$21,314,000 of Item 7730-001-0001, Budget Act of 2024

-- from June 30, 2025, to June 30, 2026.
+The language would extend the encumbrance period for \$21,314,000 of Item 7730-001-0001, Budget Act of 2024 from June 30, 2025, to June 30, 2026.
 The funds will be used for vendor compensation payments and necessary project work not originally anticipated. - Extends the encumbrance period for funding needed to replace the high-speed printer systems and software that Franchise Tax Board uses to print notices, bills, and correspondence.
 Specifically, this would extend the encumbrance period from June 30, 2025, to June 30, 2026, for \$2,283,000 from Item 7730-001-0001, Item 7730-001-0044, Item 7730-001-0064, and Item 7730-001-0242, Budget Act of 2024.